ashleylclark/nps-app/README.md

 The app gets all parks, states, and activities from the backend to fill the search forms.
-Once a park is chosen and a page is opened, the respective information will be retreived from the backend.
+Once a park is chosen and a page is opened, the respective information will be retrieved from the backend.

 For each park, the app will display information on different pages as follows: